frontlook-admin/FrontLookRdlcCustomCode/Readme_Optimized.md

 </Tablix>
 ```

+**Important Notes:**
+- The `<Value />` tag should be empty (the actual call happens in the `<Hidden>` property)
+- Replace `DataSet_Result` with your actual dataset name
+- The control is hidden via the `Visibility` property which calls `SetGlobalData`

 ![SetGlobalData Example](https://github.com/frontlook-admin/RDLCReport_CustomCode/blob/master/Code_SetGlobalData.png)

 **Option B: Using Report Builder**

-1. Add a small textbox in the body section
+1. Add a small textbox in the body section (not in header/footer)
 2. Set its `Hidden` property to: `=Code.SetGlobalData(Fields!GlobalData.Value)`
+3. Leave the textbox value empty or set to a space
-3. Make it very small (0.3cm x 0.3cm) and position it where it won't interfere
+4. Make it very small (0.3cm x 0.3cm) and position it where it won't interfere

 ### Step 5: Use GetVal to Retrieve Data